deNBI/securing_openstack_clum2025/README.md

       ```
       * Adapt the placeholder for the `<YOUR_DNS_ENTRY>` with one of the dns-entries we provide for you.
 We already defined the dns-entries with corresponding floating-ips from the `dmz` pool
       * Adapt the placeholder for the `reverse_proxy <WEBSERVER_IP:WEBSERVER_PORT>` with the **internal IP address and the exposed port** of your `web-service` VM.
-      * If you wanna add a new user to basic_auth you have to define it in the Caddyfile with a username and a hashed password
+      * If you want to add a new user to basic_auth you have to define it in the Caddyfile with a username and a hashed password

     * Start the reverse proxy container:
         ```bash